deibich/source-volume-renderer/README.md

 Volume renderer for sources from astronomical sourveys.

 # Development Setup
-Clone this repository recursive
+Requirements
   - Cuda
   - OptiX
   - vcpkg
-  - Visual Studio 2022
+  - Visual Studio 2022 / VS Code (with Cmake Tools extension)

+Clone this repository recursive

 Duplicate `CMakeUserPresets.json.example` as `CMakeUserPresets.json` and set valid values to the cacheVariables.